Toompea: History

-Swedish and Russian rule

-The Swedish Empire conquered Northern Estonia during the Livonian War, in 1561, and held it until the Great Northern War, when Tallinn was conquered by Russia in 1710.
+The Kingdom of Sweden conquered northern Estonia in 1561, and held it until the Great Northern War, when Tallinn was conquered by the Tsardom of Russia in 1710.
 When Tallinn capitulated to Eric XIV of Sweden in 1561, the king decided not to change the status quo in the relations between Toompea and Lower Town.
 Toompea, as a separate town (Dom zu Reval) under its own administration was able to retain a variety of special rights and privileges, the last of which remained in the books until 1889.
 Toompea was joined with Tallinn (Lower Town) as late as in 1878, when during the period of Russification the previous laws governing the two towns were replaced with Russian administrative law.
 The two parts of the town were also united for a brief period in 1785-1796.
 Toompea and the Lower Town had been united into a single police district in 1805.
 Particular private law was in force for Toompea until 1944.

-In 1684 Toompea suffered the most devastating fire of its history.
+In 1684, Toompea suffered the most devastating fire of its history.
 Toompea had been affected by earlier fires in 1288, 1433, 1553 and 1581, but the fire of 1684 was much larger in scale, destroying most of the buildings in the Great Castle, including the cathedral.
 The Small Castle escaped of the fire intact.
 The fires are one cause why Toompea looks architecturally different and newer from the Lower Town.

 In the end of 17th century several plans were made to strengthen the fortifications of Toompea and Tallinn with earthworks and modern bastions.
 Although a design by Erik Dahlbergh was approved in 1686, construction was slow due to financial difficulties and by the start of the Great Northern War only two bastions had been completed around Toompea as intended - the Swedish Bastion and the Ingermanland Bastion, both protecting Toompea from the south.